walkerkaiman/Storyteller/README.md

 - QR code check-in for participants
 - CHAPTER-to-backend and backend-to-PORTAL communication
 - Monitoring dashboard for live CHAPTER status, participant counts, timers, and heartbeat
-- HTTP Basic Auth protection for monitoring endpoints
+- HTTP Basic Auth protection for monitoring dashboard and API
-- Unified launcher script for backend and dashboard
+- Unified launcher script - everything runs on port 3000
+- Database-driven CHAPTER management with names, locations, and metadata

 ---